PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

  -5  | -4  | -4  | -3  | -3  | -2  | -2  | -1  | -1  |  0   |  0   |  +1  |  +1  |  +2  |  +2  |  +3  |  +3  |  +4  |  +4  |  +5  |

 ##Iteration 2 - Classes, Races, & Levels
-###Feature: A Character has a level
+###Feature: A Character has a Level
  - Level defaults to 1
  - For each level:
 	- hit points increase by 5
-	- A roll modifier of 1 is added for every level achieved
+ - For every odd level:
+	- rolls are increased by 1

 ###Feature: A Character can gain experience when attacking
  - When a successful attack occurs, the character